vimistify/mansi_ruhil_portfolio/README.md

 <a href="https://www.buymeacoffee.com/mansiruhil1" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 140px !important;" ></a>

-## This project was made using Create Next App!
+## This project was made using Create Next App.
 Here is the scripts that u can run.

 ### `npm start`